BBC Micro:Bit Programming for Educators

 In the UK, the official supplier is Kitronik.
 For other countries you can find the official suppliers list on the Buy section of the Micro:Bit website.

-All prices listed are from Kitronik and were true at the time of writing (26th Aug 2022)
+All prices listed below are from Kitronik and were true at the time of writing (2nd Feb 2024)

 This is a more affordable educational kit designed to learn about programming obstacle avoidance and line-following.